 Those were the exact words I thought of as I hopped on to the elliptical at the gym today.
 I finally finished reading the book that I had bought quite some time ago, January 8th, 2011 to be specific, but did not start reading until now.
 It is the personal account of someone, an ordinary human, ordinary like you and me, no superpowers or magic absolutely, who tours South America on his bike.
 You know, some books and movies and places and people connect with you, and some don’t.
 As I read chapter after chapter, at home, in my lab, sometimes at the gym, and even at Chipotle, I realized that it is not about him, his journey, his book, or his experiences anymore.
 At some point in time, without my realizing it, it had become everything about me, my life, and my aspirations.
-And I realized that I have fucked up big time.
+And I realized that I have fucked up.
 Really big time.

 I wanted to see the world.
 Not on a dependent visa or using my husband’s money, but by myself.